 BBC to remember the cost of news in human lives

-is the international director of the Centre for Freedom of the Media and vice president of the Association of European Journalists
+is international director, Centre for Freedom of the Media

 Journalists are by reputation busy people.
 Hard-bitten, cynical even.
 But in times like these it's obvious how much everybody owes to their courage and skill, working in war zones like Libya, and in dangerous places - especially for journalists - from Mexico to Russia.